What is Estate Planning?

 A power of attorney is a document that gives one or many people the authority to make property and financial decisions on your behalf while acting in your best interest.
 The person you pick to handle your finances is known as an attorney-in-fact, and he/she can handle things such as your banking, sign checks from your account, buy or sell real estate for you, etc.

-5. Store Your Plans and Inform Your Representatives
+5. Store Your Plans and Inform Your Advisors

 The final step of estate planning is to provide copies of your documents, including the Last Will, trusts, insurance policies, etc., to your attorney-in-fact and representatives.
 When storing these essential documents, make sure you store them in a safe place such as a safe deposit box, bank, or a trustee company.
 Ensure you provide your representatives with the combinations or codes to access these documents.